 No one, including Israel, who had claimed for years that Iran had a secret program put one shred of evidence on the table to kill the successful conclusion of the P5+1 talks; and that huge fraud was completely ignored by corporate media afterward.

-Posted by Jim W. Dean, Managing Editor on January 16, 2017, With 1454 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on January 16, 2017, With 1457 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.